 You can even add a pinch of chipotle and some capers or chopped pickles to the mayo to mimic the effect of the traditional Thousand Island dressing.

 Podcast: Gut Bacteria May Cause and Fight Disease, Obesity.
-NPR All Things Considered

 Sauerkraut, you may know, can be a live food – one that influences the bacteria in your gut.
-This has become a hot topic recently with articles in Scientific American on “The Neuroscience of the Gut,” and this podcast (above), Gut Bacteria May Cause and Fight Disease, Obesity.
+This has become a hot topic recently including this podcast (above), Gut Bacteria May Cause and Fight Disease, Obesity.

-Truly raw, live and organic sauerkraut that is low in sodium can be pretty pricey, selling at $10-15 a jar.
+Truly raw, live, and organic sauerkraut that is low in sodium can be pretty pricey, selling at $10-15 a jar.
 For the same price, you can make several batches of your own, which can last you an entire season.
 You can also have fun with the variations, adding beets, carrots, seaweed, juniper berries, coriander seeds, etc.